James D. Phelan: U.S. Senate

+During his tenure, Phelan voted for the 19th Amendment, granting women the right to vote, and against the Volstead Act, which established Prohibition in the United States.
+In 1920, he received a near-perfect "labor record" from the American Federation of Labor, having voted against their supported legislation only once.

+He was an unsuccessful candidate for reelection in 1920, defeated by Republican Samuel M. Shortridge, coming in second with 40% of the vote.
+His re-election campaign relied on racial fears; one of his reelection campaign posters contained the headline "Keep California White."
+(This poster is displayed at the Japanese American National Museum).
+During his time in the Senate, he was chairman of the U.S. Senate Committee on Railroads during the 64th Congress and of the U.S. Senate Committee on Irrigation and Reclamation of Arid Lands during the 65th Congress.

 Later life

 After his time in the Senate, Phelan returned to banking and collected art.
 He remained active in the anti-Japanese movement, collaborating with McClatchy and the Japanese Exclusion League of California to successfully ban Japanese immigrants from entering the country with the Immigration Act of 1924.
 First National Bank of San Francisco merged with Crocker National Bank in 1925.
 Phelan died at his country estate Villa Montalvo in Saratoga in 1930.
 He is buried in the family mausoleum in Holy Cross Cemetery in Colma, California.